Genomics and Next Generation Sequencing

 Program Overview

-This module will introduce the students to various sides of Omics:
+This module will introduce students to various aspects of *Omics, including:

 - Genomics